What Do Electromechanical Equipment Assembler Do?

 Job Demand for Electromechanical Equipment Assemblers

-There were about 45,700 jobs for Electromechanical Equipment Assembler in 2016 (in the United States).
+In 2016, there was an estimated number of 45,700 jobs in the United States for Electromechanical Equipment Assembler.
 There is little to no growth in job opportunities for Electromechanical Equipment Assembler.
-The BLS estimates 3,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.

 The states with the most job growth for Electromechanical Equipment Assembler are Texas, Colorado, and Washington.
 Watch out if you plan on working in Delaware, Vermont, or Nebraska.
 These states have the worst job growth for this type of profession.